bruno222/twilio-flex-plugin-transfer-to-ivr/README.md

 The main use-case is this one:

-Customer calls but presses the wrong options on the IVR and ends up talking with the wrong Agent..
+Customer calls in but presses the wrong options on the IVR and ends up talking with the wrong Agent...

-Instead of having the Agent saying "oh we are not sales, we are services, call us again please", the Agent can help this customer and forward him/her back to the exact menu in the IVR the customer wants to go to, avoiding having the customer to listen all your IVR flow once again.
+Instead of having the Agent say "oh we are not sales, we are services, call us again please", the Agent can help this customer and forward him/her back to the exact menu in the IVR the customer wants to go to, avoiding having the customer to listen to all your IVR flow once again.

 ## How to install